+Wipers and Washers

-A High sensitivity.
+- A High sensitivity

-B On.
+- B On

-C Low sensitivity.
+- C Low sensitivity

-Autowipers uses a rain sensor located in the area around the interior mirror.
-The wipers will operate when the rain sensor detects water on the windshield.
-The rain sensor will continue to monitor the amount of water on the windshield and automatically adjust the speed of the wipers.
+The autowipers feature uses a rain sensor that is located in the area around the interior rear view mirror.
+The rain sensor monitors the amount of moisture on the windshield and automatically turns the wipers on.
+It will adjust the wiper speed by the amount of moisture that the sensor detects on the windshield.

-Use the rotary control to adjust the sensitivity of the autowipers.
-When you select low sensitivity, the wipers will operate when the sensor detects a large amount of water on the windshield.
-When you select high sensitivity, the wipers will operate when the sensor detects a small amount of water on the windshield.
+Use the rotary control to adjust the sensitivity of the rain sensor.
+Set the control to low sensitivity, and the wipers will turn on when the rain sensor detects a large amount of moisture on the windshield.
+Set the control to high sensitivity, and the wipers will turn on when the rain sensor detects a small amount of moisture on the windshield.

 Keep the outside of the windshield clean.
-The rain sensor is very sensitive and the wipers may operate if dirt, mist or insects hit the windshield.
+The rain sensor is very sensitive.
+Dirt or debris around the interior rear view mirror area will affect the autowipers' performance.
+For example, the autowipers may turn on if dirt, mist or insects hit the windshield.

-Note: Fully defrost the windshield before you switch the windshield wipers on.
+Note: Fully defrost the windshield before switching on the windshield wipers.

-Note: Make sure you switch the windshield wipers off before entering a car wash.
+Note: Make sure you switch off the windshield wipers before entering a car wash.

-Note: If streaks or smears appear on the windshield, clean the windshield and the wiper blades.
+Note: Clean the windshield and wiper blades if they begin to leave streaks or smears.
 If that does not resolve the issue, install new wiper blades.